nartc/tnc-scully/blog/automapper.md

 However, the work done in the library was tailored specific for some projects at where I work at the time.
 The growing adoption from the community has also raised the number of issues the library has.
 To be quite honest, I've been _fixing_ the issues with patches after patches.
 All I'm trying to say is the library was poorly written.
 At one point, I couldn't understand what I wrote.

 Ultimately, that was the signal for me to re-architect `@nartc/automapper` to accommodate the growing usages, and to welcome contributors.
-The result of this is `@automapper/*`.
+The result of this is `@automapper/*`, which can be found on [Github](https://github.com/nartc/mapper)

 ### Difference from `@nartc/automapper`